aoashwin/ImplicitIntent/app/README.md

-# Ex.No:2 Implicit and Explicit Intents
+# Ex.No:2a Implicit Intents

-Develop program to create a text field and a button “Navigate”.
-When you enter “www.google.com” and press navigate button it should open google page using Implicit Intents and to create two screens , first screen will take one number input from user.
-After click on Factorial button, second screen will open and it should display factorial of the same number using Explicit Intents.

 ## AIM:

-To create a layout,click button,open google page using Implicit Intents and display factorial number using Explicit Intents in Android Studio.
+To create a layout,click button,open google page using Implicit Intents in Android Studio.

 ## EQUIPMENTS REQUIRED: